 All self-guided tours including the Smartphone tours are FREE of charge.

-1. Soak Up Grandiose Structure and Beauty
+1 – Soak Up Grandiose Structure and Beauty

-Don’t have a lot of time but want to take an awesome adventure?
+Don’t have a lot of time, but want to take an awesome adventure?

-2. Notice the Detailed Architecture and Monuments
+2 – Notice the Detailed Architecture and Monuments

-We’ve been to many events on the Michigan State Capitol grounds, but slowing down to learn about each individual piece is really special.
+Slowing down to learn about each individual piece is really special.

 Sauntering the halls and seeing the wall-to-ceiling hand-painted detail of the architecture is breathtaking!

-Can you imagine being one of those painters!?
+Can you imagine being one of those painters?
 Thrilling!

-Each balcony has a unique view, and you’ll find an extensive amount of architecture throughout the Michigan Capitol Building.
+Each balcony has a unique view and you’ll find an extensive amount of architecture throughout the Michigan Capitol Building.

-3. Explore the Fine Art
+3 – Explore the Fine Art

-4. Learn Michigan and American History
+4 – Learn Michigan and American History

 Lansing wasn’t always the capital city; it was first in Detroit.
 In March of 1847, Lansing was chosen as the second capital location – and there have been three buildings.